-In this study, there are several image-processing techniques will be applied to be able to classify the image into normal and abnormal.
-In this study, to classify the cervical cell images, the system has to detect the cells that have been processed by image processing.
-The procedures for developing image processing steps for the process for classifying cervical cell images with the help of Artificial Intelligence (AI) is illustrated in Fig. 1.

-Based on Fig. 1, the categorization of cervical cell images using Al consists of steps that need to be done, such as research and study on the previous research and data acquisition.
-Next is the process of preprocessing to enhance the images, segmentation to extract cells and background, post-processing to remove small noise in images, feature extraction to differentiate between normal, intermediate, and abnormal, and classification to classify the images.
+In this study, several image-processing techniques will be applied to classify images into normal and abnormal categories.
+In this study, to classify cervical cell images, the system must detect the cells that have been processed by image processing.
+The procedures for developing image processing steps for the process of classifying cervical cell images with the help of Artificial Intelligence (AI) are illustrated in Fig. 1.
+Based on Fig. 1, the categorization of cervical cell images using AI involves several steps, including research and study on previous research and data acquisition.
+Next is the process of preprocessing to enhance the images, segmentation to extract cells and background, postprocessing to remove small noise in images, feature extraction to differentiate between normal, intermediate, and abnormal, and classification to classify the images.